 Although groundbreaking, SPAR did not attempt to look at all of the ways that congregations impact their communities.
 While the tools that SPAR made possible were effective, they were limited.
 They measured the value of space and volunteer time of some social programs, but couldn’t account for the vast and more complex impacts of lives improved.
 In 2007 Partners convened a small group of researchers from academia and the non-profit sector to propose the concept of a larger valuation study, and included in that proposal several factors outlined by Associate Director, Tuomi Forrest.
 The proposal sought to factor in the value of green space, trees, building projects, tourism, and visitors to congregations, as well as the impact on public safety and housing values, support for local business and vendors, budget and taxes, affiliated Community Development Corporations and a congregation’s role as an incubator for new businesses or non-profits.

-This value is over 30 times higher than that established in SPAR.
-Clearly congregations are important employers; purchasers of local goods and services; magnets for bringing in cash, volunteer time and other resources from outside the city; educators of pro-social values; and providers of important value through the ‘invisible safety net’ of programs, counseling, and other services that help individuals and families be productive workers and citizens.
+Congregations are important employers; purchasers of local goods and services; magnets for bringing in cash, volunteer time and other resources from outside the city; and providers of important value through the ‘invisible safety net’ of programs and services that help individuals and families be productive workers and citizens.

 For policy makers, community and business leaders, and funders interested in a particular facet of economic life, this data should help guide their investment.
 For those interested in tourism, understanding how congregations attract travelers regionally and nationally is critical.
 For those wanting to strengthen commercial corridors, understanding the flow of people from a congregation and how they support local business, or how congregations incubate small ventures is critical.
-Even in an area where the overall value is relatively low, like open space, we found two congregations with significant green space and trees.
-In effect they manage mid-size urban parks that contribute the the economic and environmental well-being of the city and region.
+Some congregations have significant green space and trees; in effect they manage mid-size urban parks that contribute the economic and environmental well-being of the city and region.